-February 14, 2020 –12:00 AM
+February 14, 2024 –12:00 AM

 Ravenous, I surrender to a voracious hunger, a need to feel full, under a guise of normality.
-There’s comfort in routine, no matter how mundane; at first, I devoured perishable food — milk, ice cream, cold cuts, cheese, fruit, and vegetables at first — stored in the freezer, running on a propane-powered backup generator that lasted a mere 72 hours, before switching to canned and freeze-dried provisions, my last resort after the bombing that obliterated my family and everything else.
-I’d been reduced to eating metallic, tasteless, canned food that had been sitting untouched for months, on the verge of rotting, scarcely fit for human consumption, but a source of sustenance, nonetheless.
+There’s comfort in routine, no matter how mundane; at first, I devoured perishable food — milk, ice cream, cold cuts, cheese, fruit, and vegetables — stored in the freezer, running on a propane-powered backup generator that lasted a mere 72 hours, before switching to canned and freeze-dried provisions, my last resort after the bombing that obliterated my family and everything else.
+I’d been reduced to eating tasteless, canned food that had been sitting untouched for months, on the verge of rotting, scarcely fit for human consumption, but a source of sustenance, nonetheless.

 I can’t bear another can of bland, baked beans; my stomach growls loudly in protest.
 I yearn to taste fresh meat.
 I lick my lips in anticipation and sigh.
-I kick the last unopened can of baked beans across the floor.
+I kick the last unopened can across the floor.
 It lands with a loud, hollow clang against the massive pile of empty cans, bottles, and boxes that are strewn in the corner.

 Julia’s remains are a perfect distraction from the incessant boredom that plagues me, a bountiful feast to engage my senses.
 I had been consumed by her passion long ago.
 Now, my beloved Julia would be consumed by my insatiable hunger.
-She would have wanted it that way; it would bring us together again, body and soul…
+She would have wanted it that way; it would bring us together again, body and soul.

 With a heavy heart, I slice pale, pink meat into thin, translucent strips with a knife, also from the mall.

-My tears run down Julia’s cheeks as I set them down on a dish of fine Bone China.
+My tears run down Julia’s cheeks as I set them down on a dish of fine bone china.
 I chew each morsel slowly, relishing the poignant flavor of my meal — fresh off the bone.
 My wife’s thighs contain the sweetest meat I’ve ever tasted.